JPeej/Scheduling-Program/Documentation/Notes.md

 # This is a compilation of notes on tips and strategies found in WGU provided content and student provided content.

-* Plan desgin and organize with packages.
+* Plan design and organize with packages.
 DAO and MVC?
 * GUI wireframes are helpful.
 * Build all GUI first.
 * Object model - what do data objects look like?
 What data is needed for requirements.